Pairbond Starvation: The Real Source of Sexual Neediness

 Historical Practices of Dowry

 1. The bride’s family provided assets to the groom, his family, or directly to the couple.
 This could include land, cash, household goods, livestock, clothing (trousseau), or other resources.
+It was also common for young women to work and save money toward their own dowry before marriage, and married women often continued working for wages in order to contribute to the conjugal fund.

 2. Purposes varied by context: